 In July, I’ll celebrate five years on the road.
-One fateful day in 2006, I hugged my parents good-bye and started on a journey that has taken me around the world two and a half times, allowed me to teach in two different countries, play poker professionally in Amsterdam, live in New York City, create this amazing site, and meet some of the world’s most amazing people.
+One fateful day in 2006, I hugged my parents goodbye and started on a journey that has taken me around the world two and a half times and allowed me to teach in two different countries, play poker professionally in Amsterdam, live in New York City, create this great site, and meet some of the world’s most amazing people.

 So today I leave home for my final trip around the world that will take me to Europe, East Asia, and Southeast Asia before heading back sometime around March or April 2012.
 Will I settle in New York then?
 I don’t know.
 Paris also sounds nice.
 Who can say what the future holds?